mirovarga/litepub/README.md

 > Deleting a post is analogous to drafting: just remove it from the `posts` directory.

-### Generating HTML files for a Blog, aka Building a Blog
+### Generating HTML Files for a Blog, aka Building a Blog

 To generate the HTML files for a blog `cd` to the blog's directory and use the `build` command: